localstack/docs/content/en/user-guide/integrations/rancher-desktop/index.md

 ### Linux/macOS

 {{<alert type="info">}}
+### Recommended Settings for Rancher Desktop on macOS

 If you're using Rancher Desktop on macOS, particularly on Apple Silicon (M1, M2, etc.), it's crucial to adjust both the emulation engine and the volume-sharing method.
 It is recommended to switch to the VZ virtualization engine and use VirtioFS for optimal performance and to avoid permission issues.
 Without these adjustments, you may encounter permission issues with volume mounts in LocalStack.